Busayo/EKS-CF-Template-Linter/readme.md

 This project is a simple way to create, test and then deploy a basic Kubernetes cluster using CloudFormation.
 However, the Cloud Formation template can be replaced by any Cloud Formation template and it would work.

+### Problem statement

+Cloud formation templates usually throw all sorts of errors that might not be caught by traditional linters.
+Sometimes the errrors are not caught till much later on after a lot of resources have already being deployed which could be lead to a lot of problems.
+This particular linter checks that the resources being deployed are deployed in the right order, checks the syntax and ensures that no errors occur during deployment.

 ### File Structure